stevensommer/SmokeScreen/README.md

 * unionfs-fuse `sudo apt-get install unionfs-fuse`
 * bc `sudo apt-get install bc`
 * [Plex Media Server](https://plex.tv)
-* Plex running as the same user as the scripts (VERY IMPORTANT)
 * Sonarr, Radarr, SABnzbd, Torrent Clients (optional)
+* Plex running as the same user as the scripts:

+At the command line:
+`sudo service plexmediaserver stop`
+`sudo chown -R myuser:myuser /var/lib/plexmediaserver`
+`sudo systemctl edit plexmediaserver`

+This is the content to be placed in the editor `[Service]
+User=myuser
+Group=myuser`

+Then:
+`sudo systemctl daemon-reload
+sudo service plexmediaserver start`

 # Installation
 clone the repo then